 Best Hotel Booking Websites: Our Unbiased Reviews

-Pros: Can review multiple accommodations types in one search, family-oriented filters, accessibility filters
+Pros: Can review multiple accommodations types in one search, family-oriented filters, accessibility filters.

-Booking.com also has an extensive filter list for accessibility options like elevators, wheelchair accessible rooms, roll-in showers, and more.
+Booking.com also has an extensive filter list including accessibility options like elevators, wheelchair accessible rooms, roll-in showers, and more.
 Prices sometimes (depending on destination) include taxes and fees, but other times, they’ll be listed separately, which means there may be an extra step in getting an accurate total price.

 Pros: Many different property types (including castles!), less expensive and discounted hotel rooms flagged in search results, ability to limit search results to hotels that offer free cancellation.